Validation Lists

 s02cashbookcompany_idValidationLists02companiesTABLEid, +name

-So, SaveToDB and DBEdit load validation lists in the first connection and when a user clicks Reload Data and Configuration or Reload Validation Lists menu items.
+However, loading validation list values may take additional time.
+SaveToDB and DBEdit load validation lists during the initial connection and when a user clicks Reload Data and Configuration or Reload Validation Lists.
+They do not reload validation lists during regular data reloads.